tessi/wasmex/README.md

 # Example

-There is a toy WASM program in `test/wasm_source/src/lib.rs`, written in Rust (but could potentially be any other language that compiles to Wasm).
+There is a toy WASM program in `test/wasm_source/src/lib.rs`, written in Rust (but could potentially be any other language that compiles to WebAssembly).
 It defines many functions we use for end-to-end testing, but also serves as example code.
 For example:

 ```rust